-Findings Response PART VII - ADMINISTRATION AND MANAGEMENT A. RECRUITMENT, RETENTION, AND PROMOTION References: ACA-CJS 1-1A-01, 1-1B-01, 1-1C-01, 1-1C-07, 1-4C-13, 1-4D-05, 1-4D-14, 1-7B- References: ACA-CJS 1-1A-01, 1-1B-01, 1-1C-01, 1-1C-07, 1-4C-13, 1-4D-05, 1-4D-14, 1-7B-02, 1-7B-04, 1-7B-06, Dept. Regs.
-AM-F-22, OP-A-19 VII-A-001 Training and Staff Development The facility conducts or participates in a training program which includes orientation for all new employees (appropriate to their job) prior to assuming a position or post.
-Such training must include: Security procedures; Hostage procedures - including staff roles and safety; Fire and emergency plan/ procedures; Suicide precaution and signs of suicide risks; Use of force policies; Inmate rules and regulations; CPR and first aid; Requirements of the Prison Rape Elimination Act (PREA); Employees whose duties are the care, custody and control of offenders must complete the Peace Officers Standards and Training (POST) Level 3 certification training program, which consists of the ACA core curriculum, within one year of employment.
-Compliant- The facility shows documentation on staff trainings at orientation and annually.
-Visual Inspection: lesson plans, staff training records VII-A-002 Weapons Training All personnel authorized to use firearms and less-than-lethal weapons must demonstrate competency at least annually.
+Findings Response PART VII - ADMINISTRATION AND MANAGEMENT A. RECRUITMENT, RETENTION, AND PROMOTION References: ACA-CJS 1-1A-01, 1-1B-01, 1-1C-01, 1-1C-07, 1-4C-13, 1-4D-05, 1-4D-14, 1-7B- 02, 1-7B-04, 1-7B-06, Dept. Regs.
+AM-F-22, OP-A-1 9 VII-A-001 Training and Staff Development The facility conducts or participates in a training program which includes orientation for all new employees (appropriate to their job) prior to assuming a position or post.
+Such training must include: 1.
+Security procedures; 2.
+Hostage procedures - including staff roles and safety; 3.
+Fire and emergency plan/ procedures; 4.
+Suicide precaution and signs of suicide risks; 5.
+Use of force policies; 6.
+Inmate rules and regulations; 7.
+CPR and first aid; 8.
+Requirements of the Prison Rape Elimination Act (PREA); 9.
+Employees whose duties are the care, custody and control of offenders must complete the Peace Officers Standards and Training (POST) Level 3 certification training program, which consists of the ACA core curriculum, within one year of employment.
+Visual Inspection: lesson plans, staff training records VII-A-002 Weapons Training Compliant.
+Documentation on file to reflect a training programming in place to meet all criterial required for new employees.
+All personnel authorized to use firearms and less-than-lethal weapons must demonstrate competency at least annually.
 Training includes decontamination procedures for individuals exposed to chemical agents.
-Compliant Visual Inspection: personnel records, training records 1 1 B. FACILITY ADMINISTRATION References: ACA CJS 1-4D-02, 1-7D-01, 1-7D-03, Dept. Reg.
+Compliant.
+Weapons training is conducted in conjunction with the Madison Parish SO.
+Training records on file for 2/23/22 to reflect compliance.
+Visual Inspection: personnel records, training records B. FACILITY ADMINISTRATION References: ACA CJS 1-4D-02, 1-7D-01, 1-7D-03, Dept. Reg.
 AM-I-4 VII-B-001 Authority There is a statue or constitutional provision authorizing the establishment of the local jail facility o its parent agency.
-Visual Inspection: Compliant VII-B-002 Legal Assistance for Staff Written policy, procedure and practice specify the circumstances and methods for the facility administrator and other staff to obtain legal assistance as needed in the performance of their duties.
-Visual Inspection: personnel or training records Compliant- written policy and procedure in place.
+Visual Inspection: Compliant.
+Statue 15:705 on file. /II-B-002 Legal Assistance for Staff Written policy, procedure and practice specify the circumstances and methods for the facility administrator and other staff to obtain legal assistance as needed in the performance of their luties.
+Compliant.
+Legal assistance is provided by Provosty, Sadler, DeLaunay, Florenze and Sebil Law Firm. /isual Inspection: personnel or training records